terrywbrady/CldAws230/README.md

   - DNS
     - URL's to the running applications: DNS + contextual by branch
   - Pre-set shutdown time
+  - Link to Cloud Watch Logs for instance
+    - Display docker-compose output
 - Provide a STOP button (maybe)
   - Minimal authentication required
 - Provide an EXTEND button to delay shutdown (maybe)